Love Lasts Forever (All Saints song)

-"Love Lasts Forever" is a song by English-Canadian girl group All Saints from their fifth studio album, Testament (2018).
+"Love Lasts Forever" is a song by English girl group All Saints from their fifth studio album, Testament (2018).
 Written by group member Shaznay Lewis and producer K-Gee, it premiered as the album's lead single on BBC Radio 2's The Chris Evans Breakfast Show on 31 May 2018.

 Writing and inspiration

 Shaznay Lewis wrote "Love Lasts Forever" with producer K-Gee more than a year prior to its release.
 It was inspired by Lewis' son who was about to leave high school, and reflected on the pressure from society to grow and achieve.
 She wanted to reassure him that "the family will be here and the love will still be here whenever you need to come back and be protected from all of that."
 Melanie Blatt listened to the track for four hours on repeat after Lewis sent it to her, and recalls it being the first from Testament that she instantly liked and thought "we're fine, this is good, this album is going to be amazing."